cwaring/ucan.xyz/scripts/templates/examples.md

 > **Note**: These examples show the conceptual structure and high-level API patterns.
 Actual implementations may vary depending on the UCAN library you're using.
 Refer to the specific library documentation for exact API details.

 > **Version Note**: Different UCAN library implementations are at different stages of the specification.
-TypeScript (`@ucans/ucans`) implements v0.8.1, Rust (`ucan`) implements v0.10.0-canary, and Go (`go-ucan`) implements v1.0.0-rc.1.
+JavaScript (`iso-ucan`) implements the latest specification, Rust (`ucan`) implements v0.10.0-canary, and Go (`go-ucan`) implements v1.0.0-rc.1.
 API patterns and payload structures may differ between versions.

 ## Example 1: File System Access